1. How Message Sending Works

 VARCHAR

 Specifies the text content of the message to be sent.
-The Telegram API requires that the length of this field cannot exceed 4096 characters.
+According to the Telegram API, this field cannot exceed 4096 characters.

 Note: For Oracle databases, due to field length limitations, this field cannot exceed 4000 characters.

-For "text" messages, this field is mandatory.
-For "document" and "photo" type messages, this field is optional and will be sent as the caption for the file.
+For messages of type "text", this field is required.
+For messages of type "document" or "photo", this field is optional and will be used as the caption for the file.

 parse_mode